On some geometric properties of quasi-product production models: Some classification results

 \section{Some classification results}

-\begin{thm} Let $f$ be a quasi-product production function given by (\ref{A6}), where the functions $F,g_1,\ldots,g_n$ are twice differentiable.
-Then: \begin{enumerate} \item[i.]
-The elasticity of production is a constant $k_i$ with respect to a certain factor of production $x_i$ if and only if $f$ reduces to
+\begin{thm} Suppose $f$ is a quasi-product production model having the form (\ref{A6}), such that $F,g_1,\ldots,g_n$ are twice differentiable functions on their domains of definition.
+Then the following assertions hold. \begin{enumerate} \item[i.]
+The output elasticity with respect to an input $x_i$ is a constant $k_i$ iff the production model reduces to

-where $A$ is a positive constant and $k$ is a nonzero real constant. \item[ii.]
-The elasticity of production is constant with respect to all factors of production if and only if $f$ reduces to the generalized Cobb-Douglas production function given by \eqref{2}. \item[iii.]
-The production function satisfies the proportional marginal rate of substitution property if and only if it reduces to the homothetic generalized Cobb-Douglas production function given by
+where $A$ and $k$ are real constants with $A>0$ and $k\neq0$. \item[ii.]
+The output elasticity is constant with respect to all inputs iff $f$ reduces to the generalized CD production function defined by \eqref{2}. \item[iii.]
+The production model satisfies the PMRS property iff it reduces to the following homothetic generalized CD production function:

-where $A$ is a positive constant and $k$ is a nonzero real constant. \item[iv.]
-If the production function satisfies the proportional marginal rate of substitution property, then: \begin{enumerate} \item[iv$_1$.]
-The production hypersurface cannot be minimal. \item[iv$_2$.]
-The production hypersurface has vanishing sectional curvature if and only if, up to a suitable translation, $f$ reduces to the following generalized Cobb-Douglas production function:
+where $A$ and $k$ are real constants with $A>0$ and $k\neq0$. \item[iv.]
+If the production model satisfies the PMRS property, then: \begin{enumerate} \item[iv$_1$.]
+The production hypersurface associated with the quasi-product production model $f$ is non-minimal. \item[iv$_2$.]
+The production hypersurface associated with the quasi-product production model $f$ has null sectional curvature iff, up to a suitable translation, $f$ reduces to a generalized CD production function given by